Ocklawaha, Florida: The Shootout

 In 1935, Ocklawaha was the scene of a shootout between federal agents and Barker-Karpis Gang member Fred Barker.
 The agents fired about 500 bullets into the house, with roughly 250 shots fired in return, according to the after-action report of Special Agent in Charge Earl "E.J."
 Connelley.
 The fight ended in the deaths of Fred Barker and his mother Kate "Ma" Barker.
-Each year, the Ocklawaha Chamber of Commerce puts on a reenactment of the event.